 The associate is a retailer’s biggest investment.
 Whether nurtured and valued or overlooked, employees can mean either big success or big failure for retailers.

-This is significant.
-A slight jump in satisfaction can be the difference between profit and stagnation.
 So how do we engage employees?
 Mobile technology is totally disrupting the way the retail employee gets engaged and empowered, and this article will explore the benefits and best practices of this essential tool.

 In the Mega-Retailer, big box store environment, it is a unique challenge to keep your employees engaged.
 How do you keep 350 employees in a 70,000 square foot store informed, connected, productive, and delighted?
 The utter volume of employees and the space they inhabit provides a less than conducive environment for connectivity.
 How does the associate in grocery connect with the associate in automotive, and how do these individuals collaboratively contribute to the culture and success of the organization without too much disruption in their day to day?